 The lazy dog days of summer came to an abrupt end as the French returned en masse from their annual month long respite in August.
 The concrete jungle is once again bustling and teeming with sharply dressed Parisians, while sightings of t-shirt and sneaker clad tourists have become few and far between.
 Everyone’s routine has eased back into its pre-vacation rhythm, and already, the daily grind has started to wear down many of the city folks.
 The sunny disposition that they came back with has long faded along with their over-bronzed tans.

 Though days have become increasingly shorter and the air a bit crisper, I look forward to this time of year because of the abundance of activities in Paris and throughout France.
-Earlier this month, my husband and I headed to northern France for the annual Braderie de Lille, the largest flea market in Europe whose history dates back to the 12th century.
+Earlier this month, D and I headed to northern France for the annual Braderie de Lille, the largest flea market in Europe whose history dates back to the 12th century.
 Every first weekend of September, a deluge of folks from all over France and Europe flock to Lille in search of antiques and hidden treasures from vendors lining over 100 km of the city’s streets.
 Once the sun sets, festivities continue until the wee hours of the night, with parties spilling into the streets and folks drinking and dancing with abandon.

 This year the unfavorable weather conditions put a bit of a damper on the event.
 The occasional downpour sent vendors and shoppers alike scurrying for cover in the boutiques and eateries.
 The mood was nonetheless festive and folks remained in high spirits.
 Once the rain let up, everyone took to the streets again, resuming their shopping and mirth.